evilpanda009/evilpanda009/README.md

 - ⚡ Fun fact: ...
 -->

-#### I'm Siddh, Pre-Final Year Undergrad at BITS Pilani, Goa Campus.
+#### I'm Siddh, Final Year Undergrad at BITS Pilani, Goa Campus.
 - 🔮 Interested in Computer Vision and Robotic Perception.
 - 🤝 Looking to collaborate on Open Source Development or Research Projects
+- 🖋️ Experience with fullstack web and app development.

 <br />